liuyibox/EMSAssist-artifact-evaluation/README.md

 ### 2.4 Download the data and model

 Download the [data.tar.gz](https://drive.google.com/file/d/1Li-oA6ZfuHx2EbqGWbhK-sZvwgnHVJs9/view?usp=share_link), [model.tar.gz](https://drive.google.com/file/d/12LOuUl__T-oVMBQRLd8p7m27AiepQrSR/view?usp=share_link) files from Google Drive to a place with more more than 200 GB free space.
-We expect the downloading to take 1-2 hours.
+We expect the downloading would take 1-2 hours.

 ### 2.5 Clone EMSAssist and decompress data into EMSAssist